A brief history and interpretation of the site

 The site is on a plateau above Cwm Pennant on the shoulders of Garnedd Goch (700m) - one of the mountains forming the Nantlle Ridge.
 Records of mining exist from a prospectus issued in 1850 but the enterprise was in liquidation by 1894 after which no further work was done.
 Fortunately the scrapman must have considered the Cwm Ciprwth site too remote to bother with, which could account for the survival of the waterwheel and other artifacts.
 The site was extensively restored some years ago by the Welsh Development Agency and Snowdonia National Park.
-Since then time has taken it's toll and the two long flat rods have now (July 2011) snapped.
+Since then time has taken it's toll and the two long flat rods, which had snapped, have (August 2013) been replaced.

 Looking along the line of flat rods to the pump.

 It seems likely that the mine operated in conjunction with Gilfach, passed on the way up to Cwm Ciprwth, and that all ore, etc passed out through the Gilfach adits.
 The evidence of mining on the site consists of 2 flooded vertical shafts and a horizontal, also flooded, adit.
 There is an almost complete lack of mining waste or scree which seems to mean that Cwm Ciprwth was no more than a pumping and access site for Gilfach.